nc-minibbs/mbbs/docs/data-checklist.md

 ## STEP 6: Update the version number

-Once you've confirmed that the update is running smoothly locally, update the version number in the DESCRIPTION file and in the CITATION.cff file.
+Once you've confirmed that the update is running smoothly locally, update the version number in the DESCRIPTION file, in the CITATION.cff file, and for the readme in the 'write_mbbs_data' function at the bottom of the file mbbs.R

 Our versions are formatted as “year.update number”, where the year is the latest year of survey data. e.g.